ManOfDiamond/Beginners-guide-to-GNU-Linux/README.md

 • Lubuntu (Best LXQt option)

-• Arch Linux and other distros based on it, like manjaro, artix, etc (Good for learning purposes and for advanced/old GNU/linux users, follows a rolling model for updates, only con of arch is systemd being enforced {artix ditches that})
+• Arch Linux and other distros based on it, like Manjaro, Artix, etc (Good for learning purposes and for Advanced/Old GNU/Linux users, follows a rolling model for updates, only con of arch is systemd being enforced {Artix ditches that})

-• Zorin (Based on ubuntu/debian, refreshed ui and easy to use)
+• Zorin (Based on Ubuntu/ebian, refreshed ui and easy to use)

 • Gentoo (Another distro for experienced users, you build your own system bit-by-bit and more control over system including linux kernel)

 ### A quick fun fact: You're already using gnu/linux on your phone!
-Android and IOS both are based on gnu/linux.
+Android and iOS both are based on gnu/linux.